Gwen Stefani

-Stefani has won three Grammy Awards.
-As a solo artist, she has received an American Music Award, a Brit Award, a World Music Award, and two Billboard Music Awards.
+Stefani's accolades include three Grammy Awards, an American Music Award, a Brit Award, a World Music Award, and two Billboard Music Awards.
+She received a star on the Hollywood Walk of Fame in 2023.
 In 2003, she debuted her clothing line L.A.M.B. and expanded her collection with the 2005 Harajuku Lovers line inspired by Japanese culture and fashion.
 Billboard magazine ranked Stefani the 54th most successful artist and 37th most successful Hot 100 artist of the 2000–2009 decade.
 VH1 ranked her 13th on their "100 Greatest Women in Music" list in 2012.
-Including her work with No Doubt, Stefani has sold more than 30 million albums worldwide.